AAFC-Bioinfo-AAC/pork-vision/README.md

 ### Instructions
 1. Ensure everything is contained to it's proper location.
-2. Make sure to have last.pt in this directory.
+2. Make sure to have last.pt in the src/models directory.
-3. Run normally.
+3. Run with the following:
+    ```
+    python src/main.py
+    ```
-4. The results can be found in the runs subdirectory.
+4. The results can be found in the annotated_images and segment subdirectories of the output folder.

 ### Notes
 IF the environment cannot be created using environment.yml. \